 These RVs are best known for having a cab-over design, where part of the RV is directly above the driver’s seat in these RVs.

 You’ll be happy to learn that Cruise America rents both Class C motorhomes and truck campers, which do not require a special driver’s license.
-As mentioned before, you only need one driver that is 21 years or older and has a valid driver’s license and credit card.
+As mentioned before, you only need one driver who is 21 years or older and has a valid driver’s license and credit card.
 This is due to their easy operation, lower weight, and shorter length.

 Plus, when renting with Cruise, insurance is provided to you free of charge!
 Since the nightly rates for this can get pretty costly elsewhere, this benefit is a big advantage when planning your RV trip budget.

 Other Motorhome Classes

 You might be surprised to learn there are several classes of motorhomes out there besides Class C!
-When looking at RVs in general, you will discover there are classes A and B motorhomes in addition to Class C. The major difference between each class is the size and weight of the RV.
+When looking at RVs in general, you will discover there are Class A and B motorhomes in addition to Class C. The major difference between each class is the size and weight of the RV.

 Class A motorhomes are recognizable for their distinct bus features.
 In other words, Class A motorhomes tend to be pretty big!

 Class B motorhomes tend to resemble your typical van — with the added benefits of a motorhome, of course!
 Depending on who makes this class of motorhome, the body of the vehicle can vary.

 These types of motorhomes may require special licensing to operate.
 For these larger vehicles, it’s best to review state requirements before hitting the road.
 Now that you know a bit more about motorhome classes, we can dive into said license requirements.

 RV License Requirements by State

-While Cruise America won’t require any special licenses from you to drive an RV, it doesn’t hurt to know about various other license requirements out there!
+While Cruise America won’t require any special license to drive an RV, it doesn’t hurt to know about various other license requirements out there!